Dubbed Audio Style Guide - VO-Style Dubbing

 Please obtain song clearance from the Netflix dubbing producer.

 - Dialogue (including expletives) should be rendered as faithfully as possible, without using dialect or words that would otherwise introduce a level of obscenity not implied in the original content.
-Tone & register should match the original dialogue.
+Tone, register and context should match the original.

 - KNPs/formality tables must be created and used for translation to ensure consistency across episodes and seasons.
 Translations should be completed prior to recording for QC purposes and for consistency throughout on-site metadata.
 Please discuss with your Netflix contact the most suitable KNP workflow for your project.